doritoes/ipdice.com/3_ECS.md

     - Networking
       - VPC: *select the VPC you created*
       - The two subnets, one for each availability zone, should be listed
-      - Security group: *Select tye SG you created (only)*
+      - Security group: *Select tee SG you created (only)*
       - Load balancing
         - Type: **Application Load Balancer**
         - Container: **ipdice-container 8080:8080** (from the dropdown)
         - Load balancer name: **ipdice-alb-us-east-1**
-    - Networking: configre your load balancer and security groups here
-    - Auto scaling
+    - Service auto scaling
+      - Select **User service auto scaling**
+        - Minimum number of tasks: **1**
+        - Maximum number of tasks: **10**
+      - Policy name: **ipdice-scaling-policy**
+      - ECS service metric: **ECSServiceAverageCPUUtilization**
+      - Target value: 80
+      - Scale-out cooldown period: **300**
+      - Scale-in cooldown period: **300**
-    - service discovery
+      - :worried: service discovery ????
-    - create
+    - Click **Create**
+4. Click the refresh buttons and look for
+    - The cluster to show active, Active 1, Running 1
+    - The service section will show the the container health and status
+    - If the status running but the status is *Unhealthy*, check your health check

 ## Test the container
 :worried: Missing a lot of information here